PATENT APPLICATIONS

 The Philippine patent application shall disclose the invention in a manner sufficiently clear and complete for it to be carried out by a person skilled in the art.

-Where the application concerns a microbiological process or the product thereof, and involves the use of a microorganism which cannot be sufficiently disclosed in the application in such a way as to enable the invention to be carried out by a person skilled in the art, and such material is not available to the public, the application shall be supplemented by a deposit of such material with an international depositary institution.
+Where the application concerns a microbiological process or the product thereof, and involves the use of a microorganism which cannot be sufficiently disclosed in the application in such a way as to enable the invention to be carried out by a person skilled in the art, and such material is not available to the public, the application shall only be regarded as disclosed if:

 Is an application filed via Paris Convention/Direct Route subject to publication in the IPOPHL E-Gazette?

-Yes, the application shall be published in the IPOPHL E-Gazette together with a search document established by or on behalf of the Office citing any relevant document or documents that reflect prior art, after the expiration of eighteen (18) months from the filing date.
+Yes, the application shall be published in the IPOPHL E-Gazette together with a search document established by or on behalf of the Office citing any relevant document or documents that reflect prior art, after the expiration of eighteen (18) months from the filing date or priority date.

 Is the invention protected prior to publication of the patent application in the IPOPHL E-Gazette?